A New View of Front

 Go read Malfael’s Guide.
 Just do it.
 It’s worth your while.
 There are a lot of really fundamental concepts in there that are important for brain hacking in regards to plurality.

 Starting from the theory of a “persistent I”, it should make a lot of sense as to why dissociation and depersonalisation are important.
-Someone in your system (maybe you) has been fronting for almost the entire life of the body.
+Someone in your group (maybe you) has been fronting for almost the entire life of the body.
 That is one hell of an invocation.
 It’s going to take some effort to break it enough for someone else to come in.

 Because you’ve been invoked for so long, as I said, it’s going to take a lot of effort to pry you out of there.
 We’ll go in baby steps here.